 I got stuck using pastels for a while, too scared to go near oil.
 In the late 90’s I discovered (online) a collection of beautiful encaustic Mummy portraits dated from the 1st to 3rd Century Roman/Greek period called ‘Fayum’ portraits, and I decided to experiment with oils to see if I could replicate the style.
 Adopting my prop making skills, I painted my friend Bryan in this Fayum style as a birthday present.
 I split the wood in places, sanded back some of the paint to expose the surface, and stained the whole thing down to give the illusion of a painting removed from the burial linens of a mummy.
 After this first attempt I was hooked.
 I haven’t touched my pastels since.

-I honed my oil skills (painted on wood panel) by painting Tudor and Flemish style portraits, Holbein being my number one obsession.
+I honed my oil skills (preferring wood panel to canvass) by painting Tudor and Flemish style portraits, Holbein being my number one obsession.
 I combined my love of art history and Theatrical prop-making background to produce work which I suppose could be described as a sort of Ancestral portrait meets Historical film prop.
 I like to think they wouldn’t look out of place in a historic house or museum.

 I plan to live in the Forest of Dean and keep pygmy goats, chickens, cats, and maybe 2 dogs.
-I will bake bread, grow vegetables, become a detectorist, and drive a Nissan Figaro.
-At the moment, I live in Cardiff with my cycling crazy partner and two mad as monkeys cats.
-Our home is full of weird and wonderful objects which I’m addicted to buying.
+I will bake bread, grow vegetables, become a detectorist, and drive a Nissan Figaro (in Pale Aqua).

-I love snow, walks in the country/forest, car boot sales, flea markets, museums, art galleries, playing with cats and painting.
+I love snow, walks in the country, forest bathing, car boot sales, flea markets, museums, art galleries, playing with cats, and painting.
 I collect skulls, freaky vintage toys, doll heads, Mexican Retablos, sleazy pulp novels and battered old portraits of strangers.

 N.B.
 Should any billionaires wish to contact me so I can realise this dream, please don’t hesitate to message through my contact page.